ros2/design/articles/realtime.md

 Examples of soft real-time systems: audio and video delivery software for entertainment (lag is undesirable but not catastrophic).

 *Firm real-time systems* treat information delivered/computations made after a deadline as invalid.
-Like soft real-time systems, they do not fail after a missed deadline, and they may degrade QoS if a deadline is missed.
-(1) Examples of firm real-time systems: financial forecast systems, robotic assembly lines.
-(2)
+Like soft real-time systems, they do not fail after a missed deadline, and they may degrade QoS if a deadline is missed (1).
+Examples of firm real-time systems: financial forecast systems, robotic assembly lines (2).

 Real-time computer systems are often associated with low-latency systems.
 Many applications of real-time computing are also low-latency applications (for example, automated piloting systems must be reactive to sudden changes in the environment).